sytabaresa/kingly/README.md

 ### Contracts

 #### Format
-- state names must be unique and conform to the same nomenclature than javascript variable identifiers (cannot be empty strings, cannot start with a number, etc.)
+- state names (from `fsmDef.states`) must be unique and be JavaScript strings
+- event names (from `fsmDef.events`) must be unique and be JavaScript strings
+- reserved states (like `INIT_STATE`) cannot be used when defining transitions
+- at least one control state must be declared in `fsmDef.states`
 - all transitions must be valid :
+  - the transition syntax must be followed (cf. types)
   - all states referenced in the `transitions` data structure must be defined in the `states` data structure
-  - the transition syntax must be followed (cf. types)
   - all transitions must define an action (even if that action does not modify the extended state or returns `NO_OUTPUT`)
-- all action factories must fill in the `updates` and `outputs` property (no syntax sugar)
+- all action factories must fill in the `updates` and `outputs` property (no syntax sugar) (**NOT ENFORCED**)
   - NO_OUTPUT must be used to indicate the absence of outputs
+- all transitions for a given origin control state and triggering event must be defined in one row of `fsmDef.transitions`
+- `fsmDef.settings` must include a `updateState` function covering the state machine's extended state update concern.

 #### Initial event and initial state
 By initial transition, we mean the transition with origin the machine's default initial state.